-- 5 days following rainfall reflecting a strongly water-limited system.
-Similar results were found for the Swiss city of Basel (Christen and Vogt, 2004).
-This suggests that urban areas, because of their limited capacity to store water, might have much lower evapotranspiration and as a result might generate much higher streamflow than other land use types.
-This was also reported by DeWalle et al. (2000) based on statistical analysis of long-term streamflow record in the United States.
-They found strong increases in streamflow in areas with heavy urbanisation, which was attributed to a decrease in evapotranspiration. - In order to isolate and/or attribute the hydrological impact of climate change from that of changes in land use, different methods exist (see reviews by Wang, 2014; Dey and Mishra, 2017).
-The methods can be categorized into experimental approaches, hydrological modeling, conceptual approaches, and analytical approaches (Dey and Mishra, 2017).
+In order to isolate the hydrological impact of climate change from that of changes in land use, models with varying levels of complexity are used.
 Typically, hydrological or land surface models run at hourly or daily resolution are used (Bosmans et al., 2017; Breuer et al., 2009; Viney et al., 2009; Dwarakish and Ganasri, 2015; Pijl et al., 2018).
-Such models often contain a high number of poorly-constrained parameters - 15 and parameterizations, leading to large uncertainty in trend estimates (Arnell, 2011), or even disagreement in the direction of simulated trends (Melsen et al., 2018).
+Such models often contain a high number of poorly-constrained parameters and parameterizations, leading to large uncertainty in trend estimates (Arnell, 2011), or even disagreement in the direction of simulated trends (Melsen et al., 2018).
 When the research focus is on robust simulation of long-term rather than short-term changes, low-dimensional models with well-constrained parameters often perform well (Choudhury, 1999; Zhang et al., 2008).
-The Budyko model (Budyko, 1974) is an example of such a conceptual approach which allows for evaluating combined land use and climate impacts on water availability (see, for example Jiang et al., 2015).
-In spite of its extreme simplicity (parameter- - izations typically have only one parameter reflecting land surface characteristics), it has been applied successfully in numerous studies focussing on different controls on long-term water balance partitioning (Zhang et al., 2004; Roderick and Farquhar, 2011; Xu et al., 2013; Greve et al., 2014; Xu et al., 2014; Creed et al., 2014; Jiang et al., 2015; Zhang et al., 2016; Wei et al., 2018).
+The Budyko model (Budyko, 1974) is an example of such a model which allows for evaluating combined land use and climate impacts on water availability.
+In spite of its extreme simplicity (parameterizations typically have only one parameter reflecting land surface characteristics), it has been applied successfully in numerous studies focussing on different controls on long-term water balance partitioning (Zhang et al., 2004; Roderick and Farquhar, 2011; Xu et al., 2013; Greve et al., 2014; Xu et al., 2014; Creed et al., 2014; Jiang et al., 2015; Zhang et al., 2016; Wei et al., 2018).
 Although it is generally applied at coarse global grid resolution or to large river basins, other studies (e.g. Zhang et al., 2004; Redhead et al., 2016) have found the model to also work well for smaller basins or grid cells (< 10 km2).
-This opens up the possibility for robust and parsimonious modeling of hydrological impacts at high spatial resolution. - The strong impact of land use on water balance partitioning at smaller scales, combined with the large-scale land use changes that have occurred over Europe over the past decades, leads to the question how they have impacted changing patterns of evapotranspiration and streamflow.
-Previous assessments of past and future changes in water balance partitioning have either focussed on land use/cover (Sterling et al., 2012) or climate contributions (Wilby, 2006; Gardner, 2009; Hannaford et al., 2013), or have - 30 focussed on smaller catchments under particular climate conditions (van Roosmalen et al., 2009; Renner et al., 2014; Pijl et al., 2018).
+This opens up the possibility for robust and parsimonious modeling of hydrological impacts at high spatial resolution.

+The strong impact of land use on water balance partitioning at smaller scales, combined with the large-scale land use changes that have occurred over Europe over the past decades, leads to the question how they have impacted changing patterns of green and blue water fluxes.
+Previous assessments of past and future changes in streamflow have either focussed on land use/cover (Sterling et al., 2012) or climate contributions (Wilby, 2006; Gardner, 2009; Hannaford et al., 2013), or have focussed on smaller catchments under particular climate conditions (van Roosmalen et al., 2009; Pijl et al., 2018).
 Therefore, we aim to understand how recent decadal changes in climate (e.g., precipitation, temperature) and land use (de-/afforestation, urbanization) have impacted the amount and distribution of water resources availability across Europe since the 1950s.
 We address the hypothesis that land cover changes play a much more important role at the European scale than previously reported, even in basins which are assumed to have a limited human influence on the water cycle.
-To this end, - 35 we simulate the distribution of evapotranspiration and streamflow at high-resolution (1 km^2) by combining a) a steady-state

-Budyko model for water balance partitioning constrained by long-term observations across different land-use types, b) a novel decadal high-resolution historical land use reconstruction, and c) gridded observations of key meteorological variables.
+To this end, we simulate the distribution of green and blue water fluxes at high-resolution (1 km2) by combining a) a steady-state Budyko model for water balance partitioning constrained by long-term observations across different land-use types, b) a novel decadal high-resolution historical land use reconstruction, and c) gridded observations of key meteorological variables.
 Simulations will be evaluated against state-of-the-art observation-based assessments of evapotranspiration and observed changes in streamflow.

-5 2 Methods and Data
+30 2 Methods and Data